shreeshailaya/C-DAC-Notes/Data structure/Readme.md

 - We uses DS for abstract data type

 - What is data structure?
- Defination -> working -> real life example
+ Definition -> working -> real life example
- - In computer terms a ds is a specific way to store and organize data in computers memory so that these data can be used efficiently later
+ - In computer terms a DS is a specific way to store and organize data in computers memory so that these data can be used efficiently later
  - It belong to structuring the data

  - Need of Data Structure
 	 - Effiency
-	 - Reusability
+	 - Re-usability
 	 - Abstraction

-- There is two types of DS
+- There are two types of DS
 	- Linear
 	- Non-Linearas
 - Linear